gruntjs/grunt-contrib-stylus/README.md

 Type: `Boolean`
 Default: `false`

-Specifies if the generated CSS file should contain debug info that can be used by the FireStylus Firebug plugin
+Specifies if the generated CSS file should contain debug info that can be used by the FireStylus Firebug plugin.

 #### paths
 Type: `Array`